Charlene Biggs, Artistic Director

 Dr. Charlene Biggs gave her first solo recital at the age of 11, and made her professional debut with the Toronto Symphony Orchestra at age 14.
 She received her Doctorate in Piano Performance from the Eastman School of Music, and her Masters in Performance and Piano Literature from Goldsmiths College, University of London, England.
 She has performed extensively in Great Britain as a soloist and collaborative artist, appearing at such prestigious venues as the Royal Festival Hall, the Purcell Room, Greenwich Festival, Glasgow University, The National Theatre and the Barbican Arts Centre.
 She has also performed in France, Holland, Austria, Italy, Canada and the USA.
 Dr. Biggs was Assistant Chair of Piano in the Community Division of the Eastman School of Music and held faculty positions in both the Professional and Community Schools of the Royal Conservatory of Music, Toronto, where she was also the National Academic Advisor.
 She recently retired as Director of Piano Studies and Music History at Cambrian College in Sudbury Ontario.
 She continues as a Senior Examiner for the Royal Conservatory, and is much sought-after as an adjudicator and pedagogy clinician across Canada.
 Dr. Biggs has written nationally-published pedagogical articles, and continues a hectic schedule as a solo and collaborative artist.

-Danielle Braney, Treasurer
+Danielle Braney, President

+Born and raised in Québec, Danielle received a Diploma in Psychology from the CEGEP de Maisonneuve in Montréal in 1971.
+She later obtained the Accredited Appraiser Designation from the Appraisal Institute of Canada in 1995 and an Honours Bachelor Degree in Economics in 2009.
 Danielle retired in June 2016 as Director of Asset Services for the City of Greater Sudbury where she was employed for over 20 years.
 Hired as the Real Estate Appraiser in 1995, she later held the positions of Real Estate Coordinator, Manager of Asset Services, Acting Director of Solid Waste and Director of Fleet Services.
 As Manager and Director, Danielle prepared and managed multi-million-dollar budgets.
+In preparation for retirement and to fulfill her musical dream, Danielle started taking cello lessons in 2009 and piano lessons in 2015.

 Paul McNeil, Vice-President